 Recurring payments have worked their way into thousands of popular subscription services.
 While subscription models are nothing new, e-commerce has driven innovation in new directions.
 Integrating online payments in customer-friendly ways is now a top priority for many firms looking to improve cash flow.
-Video and music streaming giants popularized the trend and now companies are increasingly using these lessons to sell consumer goods.
-Just how seamless a payment provider integration often means the difference between happy customers or cancelations.
-Here’s a brief overview of recurring payments and ways to capitalize on the trend.
+Video and music streaming giants popularized the trend and now other companies taking these lessons to sell goods or services.
+Just how seamless a payment provider integration is often means the difference between happy customers and cancelations.
+Here’s a brief overview of recurring payments and ways put it to good use.

 Recurring payment subscription is a business model in which cardholders pay automatically at regular intervals for a product or service.
 According to Mercator Advisory Group, e-commerce, bill paying, as well as subscription models are factors underlying rapid payments development.
 In this model, customers allow retailers to save their payment details and give their permission to automatically withdraw funds from a bank account or credit card.
 This can improve the checkout experience, which can vastly improve customer retention and win loyal customers.

 A 2018 report from the consulting firm McKinsey found that the subscription market grew 100% per year for the previous five years.
 Nearly half of all subscriptions are video or music streaming services.
-Among the most famous examples of companies that use recurring payments model to fuel their growth is Amazon, whose revenue rose from $7 billion to $10 billion in recurring billing after launching its service Amazon Prime.
+Among the most famous examples of companies that use recurring payments model to improve cash flow is Amazon, whose revenue rose from $7 billion to $10 billion in recurring billing after launching its service Amazon Prime.
 Other examples of such global players are streaming services Netflix and Spotify.
 In the second quarter of 2019, Netflix reached a record-breaking 150 million paid subscribers.
 Spotify meanwhile, has 108 million.

-Currently, you can split recurrent payments models into two types.
+Currently, you can split recurring payment models into three types.
 Curated choice takes user interests to pitch personalized content while replenishment fills routine items at specific intervals.
 VIP club recurring billing models create an air of exclusivity that can make your business stand out.

 - Curation — This is the most popular according to the McKinsey survey.
-What attracts customers in this category are the positive emotions linked to receiving exotic or otherwise personalized items.
-For example, Try the World does this particularly well.
+What attracts customers in this category are the positive emotions linked to receiving personalized, hard-to-find items.
+Try the World does this particularly well.
 Subscribers save their credit card details once and receive snacks from around the world every month.

-- VIP club — Members can access premium products, discounts or free delivery otherwise not available to regular customers.
-Amazon’s Subscribe & Save offers attractive discounts to members and is among the most popular.
+- VIP club — Members can access premium products, discounts, or free delivery otherwise not available to regular customers.
+Amazon’s Subscribe & Save offers attractive discounts to members and is among the most popular recurring billing model.

 Managing recurring subscription billing and existing systems